In a wrong body. The secret of the life of Nicolai de Raylan.

 The following sections of this book present a historical investigation of the life of Nicolai de Raylan in Russia and America: his childhood and adolescence spent in Odessa, Kiev and Saint Petersburg; his journey to the United States; his participation in the World Columbian Exposition in Chicago and the Russian law office; his relations with his wives; the court battle for his estate; and his literary and linguistic talents, as well as possible explanations for his behavior from a modern medical perspective.
 A separate chapter is devoted to the fates of Russian consul Baron Albert Schlippenbach and Vice-consul Prince Nicolai Engalitcheff, de Raylan’s close friends and patrons.

-In conclusion of the prologue we shall notice that both the reporters covering the case of de Raylan and the author of this book in some cases speak about Raylan as «he», in others as «she», embarrassing herself and readers.
-No doubt biologically Raylan was a woman, and she grew up and was raised as a girl.
-But from a certain age she began not only to dress in men’s clothes, but also to feel like a man, showing the advantages and disadvantages of a mail sex.
+To conclude this prologue, it should be noted that the journalists who have reported on Raylan’s case and the author of this book refer to Raylan as “he” in some cases and “she” in others, causing confusion for both themselves and their readers.
+Without a doubt, Raylan was biologically female and grew up being raised as a girl.
+But at a certain age, she started not only dressing in men’s clothing, but also seeing herself as a man, exhibiting the virtues and shortcomings of the male sex.
 Therefore, when discussing the period when our protagonist wore women’s clothing, the pronoun “she” will be used, and from the moment of transition into Nicolai de Raylan, the pronoun “he.”